martha-irungu/martha-projects/README.md

-**This is MTN ivory coast project on strategy to upgrade infrastructure
+#Week4IP

-**In this project I am working to process the dataset provided for an electric car-sharing service company, to understand electric car usage over time.
+In this project I am working to process the dataset provided for an electric car-sharing service company, to understand electric car usage over time.